Corporate Social Responsibility

 - Any plastics used for producing vinyl banners are 100% recyclable and we also use non-toxic ink as it is plastic and water based.

 - We have eliminated our use of plastic and paper products in our kitchen ensuring we have reusable wares for staff use (glasses, mugs, plates, silverware)

 Supporting the Forest Sustainability Scheme

 Since 2019 our Print team have being buying our 1 million sheets paper through the Forest Sustainability Scheme.
 Our supplier Antalis supports the World Land Trust and what we love about this is they don’t just plant trees.
 They also protect existing areas of land which in turn, protects the Eco system, communities and wildlife that live there.
 Delt has balanced 1379 kg of carbon dioxide to protect 966m2 of critically threatened tropical forest.

 Our Switch from Fossil Fuels to Electric Energy

 We have made the switch from fossil fuels to electric vehicles.
-We are proud to say that 80% of our fleet is now hybrid or electric, and we have electric charging points available at our Head Office, which are free for staff to use.
+We are proud to say that 80% of our fleet is now hybrid or electric, and we have electric charging points available at the vast majority of our sites, which are free for staff to use.
 We will be installing charging points at any other sites we have.
 Our Print team have also made the switch to a Toyota Proace electric van to make their local deliveries.
 By making these changes, we’re not only reducing our carbon footprint but also contributing to cleaner air and a healthier planet.